cbuijs/instigator/README.md

 	google.com!666		# Use TTL of 666 for domain google.com and all sub-domains ending in .google.com
 	chrisbuijs.com!120	# Use a TTL of 120 for domain google.com and all sub-domains ending in .chrisbuijs.com

-<b>Note:</b> Aliases/Forwarders/TTL-Overrides are concidered "whitelisted".
-Cannot point to other aliases.
-For forwarder port-number is optional (default of 53 is assumed).
+<b>Note:</b> Aliases/Forwarders/TTL-Overrides are automatically "whitelisted", and cannot point to other aliases.
+For forwarders port-number is optional (default of 53 is assumed).